 A brokerage charge is a commission the broker collects for executing transactions and offering specialised services to investor clients.
 The brokerage charges vary between brokers.
 Angel One charges its NRI customers a brokerage fee of 0.50% on transaction turnover or 0.05 per unit, whichever is lower for equity delivery.

-Calculating brokerage on NRI account
+Calculating Brokerage on NRI account

-Mr A bought 1000 shares of ABC Ltd at ₹9 each, and his brokerage was allotted 0.50% in delivery, and the upper limit was kept at ₹ 10/- then the calculation would be.
+Scenario 1: Mr A bought 1000 shares of ABC Ltd at ₹9 each, and his brokerage was allotted 0.50% in delivery, and the upper limit was kept at ₹ 10/- then the calculation would be.

 Delivery brokerage: